piljaej/openj9-jitaas-demo/README.md

 ```
 GMT is same time zone with acmeair application.

+# Load database

+Go to the home page http://hostname:port
+At the bottom of the page, click the link : Configure the Acme Air Environment > Click Load the database

 # Welcome to the OpenJ9 JIT as a Service Demo !

 This repository contains scripts and documentation so that you can try out the JIT as a Service demo I first showed at the Oracle Code One conference Oct 22-Oct 25 using 100% open source projects!